argoproj-labs/argocd-autopilot/docs/index.md

 ## Features
 * Opinionated way to build a multi-project multi-application system, using GitOps principles.
 * Create a new GitOps repository, or use an existing one.
-* Supports creating the entire directory structure under any path the user requires
+* Supports creating the entire directory structure under any path the user requires.
 * When adding applications from a public repo, allow committing as either a kustomization that references the public repo, or as a "flat" manifest file containing all the required resources.
 * Use a different cluster from the one Argo-CD is running on, as a default cluster for a Project, or a target cluster for a specific Application.